Whatsapp | Call Now +966 82 52 321

 This location is not only where he was born but also where he spent his early childhood in the care of his mother, Aminah, and his grandfather, Abdul Muttalib.
 It is the neighborhood from which he grew into the man known as Al-Sadiq (The Truthful) and Al-Amin (The Trustworthy), long before the first revelation at the Cave of Hira.

-Standing near this site allows pilgrims to contemplate the humble beginnings of the greatest man to ever live and the profound impact his life had on humanity.
+Standing near this site allows pilgrims to contemplate the humble beginnings of the greatest man ever to live and the profound impact his life had on humanity.

 “And We have not sent you, [O Muhammad], except as a mercy to the worlds.”
-(Quran 21:107)

 The Site Today: The Makkah Al-Mukarramah Library